Drew-Ackerman/RC_CAR/README.md

 ### Test often
 Make testing a part of the development process.
 Ensure tests are done by the developer themselves before they release code for review.
 It is easier and less expensive to fix a bug before review and definitely before the code is in production.

+### Setup
+`npm install` - this will need to be run any time there are changes to the package.json `npm run test` - It will automatically run against test, if you want it to run against your local then change the baseUrl in config.ts